 Artist Network – is a famous artist blog to follow for art techniques and inspiration.

 Your Unique Artist Voice

-When you start your artist blog, you want to know ahead of time where you want to take it.
+When you start your artist blog, you want to know where you want to take it ahead of time.

 It is essential to have a clear vision of what your objectives are before you start posting content.

 Every post you publish should have a purpose.